d4n3sh/thedaneshproject/content/posts/2009-12-16-astro-goes-hd-with-b-yond.md

 Astro just launch their HD service, yup Astro doing HD!!
 The official launch was last week and the HD broadcast starts Friday.

-The B.yond service will cost you an additional RM20 from your current Astro bill but you won&#8217;t need to pay anything extra for the new set-top-box, smart card and outdoor dish.
+The B.yond service will cost you an additional RM20 from your current Astro bill but you won't need to pay anything extra for the new set-top-box, smart card and outdoor dish.
 Astro will swap out your old DVR for the new set-top-box for free.

 Not all channels will be in HD.
 For now only these channels will be in HD.
 The HD broadcast will be in 1080i and 720p so it should work just fine on HD-Ready and Full-HD TVs.